Mayurji/Computer-Vision/CV_Basics/ReadMe.md

-**Computer Vision basics is implementation of all the basic concepts of computer vision done with help of OpenCV.**
+**Computer Vision basics is implementation of all the basic concepts of computer vision with help of OpenCV.**

 **What to Expect:**